 Australian research has reported most women of child-bearing age want their health professional to ask about alcohol use in pregnancy, to give advice, and to advise them not to drink alcohol during pregnancy.

 It is important that health professionals do not judge/blame women who drink in pregnancy, but rather provide advice, support and referral to services who can help.
-Blaming women may only make them less likely to talk about their drinking and use of these services, losing a golden opportunity to improve the health of the mother and baby.
+Blaming women may only make them less likely to talk about their drinking and make use of these services, losing a golden opportunity to improve the health of the mother and baby.